Mohdeh/Rewards-Calculator/README.md

 - Use React JS
-- Make up a data set to best demonstrate your solution
+- Make up a data set to best demonstrate the solution
+- Check solution into GitHub